SURGroup/UQpy/docs/source/inference/bayes_model_selection.rst

 estimates with large variance.
 The Harmonic mean method for calculating the evidence is provided to the initializer of the :class:`.BayesModelSelection` class.
 No input parameters are required for its initialization.

+The :class:`.HarmonicMean` class is imported using the following command:

+>>> from UQpy.inference.evidence_methods.HarmonicMean import HarmonicMean

 .. autoclass:: UQpy.inference.HarmonicMean